pfacouetey/energy_manager/README.md

 - The user believes he's currently using or will use `user_dpe_usage*dpe_value` as energy to elevate/decrease of his house surface temperature of 1 Celsius degree for 1 hour long.

+For a more detailed example of how to use this package, you can refer to this [`online documentation for energy_manager`](https://energy-manager.readthedocs.io/en/stable/)

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.